sahasra-kalakonda/physioflow-ai/README.md

 Description:

 PhysioFlow AI is an interactive, browser-based physical fitness dashboard built for the Binnovative PhysTech 2026 Hackathon.
 It serves as a personal bio-analytics companion that lets users log any physical activity, visualize trends in their training, analyze their posture in real time using a simulated AI skeleton-tracking engine, and explore a clickable muscle map loaded with sport-specific recovery and stretching protocols.
-The entire application runs in the browser with zero external JavaScript libraries — all charts, animations, and canvas rendering were written from scratch using native Web APIs.
+The entire application runs in the browser with zero external JavaScript libraries: all charts, animations, and canvas rendering were written from scratch using native Web APIs.

 Project Structure & File Descriptions